k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 K2Exchange extensions are integral components of Fabric projects, designed to enhance their functionality.
 As such, the development of these extensions is naturally conducted within a Fabric project using Studio, which provides a comprehensive suite of tools for creating, editing, packaging, and publishing extensions efficiently.

-As will be described, you can pick up specific project's files to be included in your extension, while others not, allowing you to continue working on your project without disruptions.
+As will be described, you can pick up specific project files to be included in your extension, while others not, allowing you to continue working on your project without disruptions.